nCombo/XSLT-balise-changer/Scripts/README.md

 Termith - Scripts
 ===================

+Formats used for Termith evolve continually.

+###2015-02-13

+That folder contains release from 2015-02-13

+###2015-06-09

+That folder contains release from 2015-06-09

 ### XSLT

-- Method 1 uses match method
-- Method 2 uses call-template method
+- stylesheets use match and call-template method
+- about transform,
+  - input: file.xml (requierement)

 ### BASH